-Motion Clustering.
-Kovar et al. (2002a) generate graph structures of motion data by calculating geometric distances of motion keyframes.
-The motion graphs were later extended in many ways, such as by using different parametrization Kovar and Gleicher (2004); Heck and Gleicher (2007), they were combined with clustering Beaudoin et al. (2008), their connectivity was improved Zhao and Safonova (2009), and optimal search was suggested Safonova and Hodgins (2007), and their evaluations was introduced in Reitsma and Pollard (2007).
-Barbič et al. (2004) show three different approaches based on PCA and Gaussian Mixture Model (GMM) for automatic segmentation of motion captured data.
-Our method provides naturally defined distance metric in function space that allows for an easy calculation of similarity of motions and clustering.
+Alon et al. [2] use multiple hidden Markov models (HMMs) combined with probability, and Kovar et al. [21] generate graph structures of motion data by calculating geometric distances of motion keyframes.
+The motion graphs were later extended in many ways, such as by using different parametrization Kovar and Gleicher [14,20], they were combined with clustering Beaudoin et al. [6], their connectivity was improved Zhao and Safonova [52], optimal search was suggested Safonova and Hodgins [39], and their evaluations was introduced in Reitsma and Pollard [38].
+Keogh et al. [19] solved an important drawback of Dynamic Time Warping (DTW) by allowing users to search similar motions without global and uniform scaling.
+Barbič et al. [5] show three different approaches based on PCA and Gaussian mixture model (GMM) for automatic segmentation of motion captured data.
+Forbes and Fiume [12] introduce a pose distance metric and a search algorithm using weighted PCA.
+Zhou et al. [54] applied an unsupervised learning method for clustering temporal human motion data, and create a partition of segments.
+Temporal segmentation of human motion is studied by Vögele et al. [44].
+However, our method provides naturally defined distance metric in function space that allows for an easy calculation of similarity of motions and clustering.